To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 PRUNING FOR FRUIT

 Plants are pruned differently when fruit production is more important than appearance.
 Fruit trees are pruned more severely to encourage larger fruit.
 A rule of thumb is to take one branch, leave one branch.
-Almost all of the one year old growth is removed every year from grapes and caneberries.
+All of the one year old caneberry canes are removed every summer and almost all of the two year old grape vines are removed every winter.

 Blueberries are easier to prune because the flower buds are much larger than leaf buds.
 Save the branches with fat buds unless they are very crowded.
 Cut back spindly branches with no fruit buds to an inch long to encourage stronger growth and more flowers next year.